MCC-MATLAB/ENR261_Lectures/homeworks/Week_04/Week4-Assignments.md

       angle.

 3. **Plotting**:
-    - Plot both the trajectories: , comparing them on the same plot.
+    - Plot both the trajectories, comparing them on the same plot.
-    - The plot shall display
+    - The plot shall display:
         - One trajectory for the guessed angle
         - One for the optimal angle
         - (Do not worry about the line style or colors, MATLAB may show random values here)
+        - **Note**: The plot should show the horizontal distance (x) on the X-axis and the vertical height (y) on the Y-axis, not time.

 4. **Command Window Output**:
     - Display the optimal launch angle and maximum range in the command window.